DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: DeepTravel

 \textbf{Cold-Start Data Synthesis and Filtering.} We distill multi‑turn trajectories from DeepSeek‑R1 under the sandbox, yielding complete traces $y=\{\tau_{1},a_{1},o_{1},\ldots,\tau_{t},a_{t}\}$ that interleave thoughts, tool calls, tool responses, and final answer.
 Thoughts $\tau_i$ are wrapped by \thinkstart{}\ldots\thinkend{}, actions $a_i$ are either function calls enclosed by \tollcallstart{}\ldots\tollcallend{} or the final itinerary answer $a_t$ enclosed by \answerstart{}\ldots\answerend{}, and observations $o_i$ are tool responses enclosed by \tollresponsestart{}\ldots\tollresponseend{}.
 Then, we utilize the constructed reward modeling system to filter incorrect trajectory, and finally we apply strict format checks to retain only sequences correctly segmented by the special tags.

-\textbf{Training Objective.} We train the TP agent to follow a system prompt $T$ and to reproduce verified tool‑integrated trajectories.
-The instruction input concatenates $T$ with the user query $q$, and the output is the verified trajectory $y$.
+\textbf{Training Objective.} We train the TP agent based on the above verified and filtered dataset $\mathcal{D}$.
+The instruction input concatenates a system prompt $T$ with the user query $q$, and the output is the verified trajectory $y$:

+where $\mathcal{L}$ represents the loss function and $\pi_{\theta}$ is the agent policy.
 In practical training process, the tokens corresponding to the agent’s environmental observations $o_{i}$ are masked out from the loss calculation \cite{jin2025search}.
-The detailed prompting template could be found in Appendix \ref{appendix_prompt}.
+The system prompt could be found in Appendix \ref{appendix_prompt}.